TISM: 2022–present: Reunion and Death to Art

-On 25 November, www.tism.wanker.com was reissued on CD and limited edition blue coloured vinyl, preceding an expanded seven disc vinyl box set edition expected in 2023.
-A two-disc limited coloured vinyl edition of the live album Machines Against the Rage was also released on the same date.
+On 25 November 2022, www.tism.wanker.com was reissued on CD and limited edition blue-coloured vinyl, preceding an expanded seven-disc vinyl box set edition entitled Wanker Box, which was eventually released in May 2023.
+A two-disc limited coloured vinyl edition of the live album Machines Against the Rage was also released on 25 November.
 The following day, TISM performed their third secret warm-up show at 170 Russell in Melbourne, billed as "Rex Oedipus and Jack 'Elephant' Titus".

-TISM played all three dates of the Good Things festival over the 2nd to 4th December, in Melbourne, Sydney and Brisbane.
+TISM played all three dates of Good Things from 2–4 December 2022 in Melbourne, Sydney and Brisbane.
 During these three shows, the band were outfitted in silver costumes with large helium balloons attached; a group of tradesmen also appeared onstage during the set and erected a set of foam letters reading "TISN".
+The balloons worn by the band were later sold on their website.